SilkRose/Pony/stories/metal-magic/metal-magic.md

 She levitated a third piece of metal from the third bin, this one bowl-shaped.

 "This one is cast aluminum.
-The metal was melted into a liquid and poured into a cast in the shape of this piece."
+The metal was melted into a liquid and poured into a mold [A CAST IS THE RESULT OF METALCASTING; MOLTEN METAL IS POURED INTO A MOLD] in the shape of this piece."

 Everypony looked at the three pieces floating in front of them.